Have you ever wondered what your veterinarian is checking when they perform their annual examination? Well, we have all

 Feet, limbs, and joints:

-The veterinarian will examine the cat from the toes to the hip and shoulder joints, checking the claws for overgrowth or abnormalities, the paws, and nails for lumps and masses.
+The veterinarian will examine the cat from the toes to the hip and shoulder joints, checking the claws for overgrowth or abnormalities, the paws, and claws for lumps and masses.
 The veterinarian will turn each paw upside down on the examination table to check for proprioception (the sense of the body’s own body parts in relation to other body parts, such as when you close your eyes but can still touch your nose).

 Moving up the legs, the veterinarian evaluates the muscles and joints for swelling, pain, and heat.

 The veterinarian will run his hands along each side of the cat’s torso to assess the ribs for symmetry and evaluate the body condition of the cat.
-For example, ribs that are easy to feel indicate a cat is underweight, ribs that cannot be felt mean the cat is overweight.
+For example, ribs that are easy to feel indicate a cat is underweight, and ribs that cannot be felt mean the cat is overweight.

 A stethoscope is a medical instrument used to listen to the heart and lungs which can pick up abnormalities.

 The abdominal area is carefully palpitated with the veterinarian’s fingers to feel for tenderness and evaluate the organs, including the kidneys, liver, spleen, intestines, bladder, and uterus.
 In a healthy cat, only the kidneys and a full bladder can be felt.

 The bean-shaped lymph nodes are located around the body and are palpitated for signs of enlargement or tenderness, which can be a symptom of infection or cancer.